ankaAR/bestiario5e/_creatures/darkling.md

 ### Acciones

 ***Dagger.*** Melee or Ranged Weapon Attack: +5 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
-Impacto: 5 (1d4+3) piercing damage.
-If the darkling has advantage on the attack roll, the attack deals an extra 7 (2d6) piercing damage.
+Impacto: 5 (1d4+3) puntos de daño perforante.
+If the darkling has advantage on the attack roll, the attack deals an extra 7 (2d6) puntos de daño perforante.